ewine-project/802_15_4_MAC_perf_datasets/README.md

 ## **How to use the dataset**

-The MAC-level performance dataset can be loaded into a Pandas dataframe for easier further data manipulation using the followig Python script:
+The MAC-level performance dataset can be loaded into a Pandas dataframe for easier further data manipulation using the following Python script:

 ```